espas-bi-it/A105kProjectRestwert/README.md

 - Access to databank and ability to perform changes to entries (currently limited to "Incorporated true/false")
 - Filter and search options
 - Responsive
+- Only logged in users can view the DB

 ## Installation